SikuliX/SikuliX-Docs/src/main/resources/docs/source/screen.rst

 		If the path specification is omitted, the imagefile is stored in the :ref:`current bundlepath <ImageSearchPath>`.
-		In this case the imagename will finally be ``bundlepath/_name.png``, where the leading underscore is an IDE convention to block the deletion of images, that are not namely referenced somewhere in the script, at the time the script is saved in the IDE.
+		In this case the imagename will finally be ``bundlepath/_name.png``, where the leading underscore is an IDE convention to block the automatic deletion of images, that are not namely referenced somewhere in the script, at the time the script is saved in the IDE.

 **Note on Java usage or in non-Python**

 ``String filename = screen.cmdCapture(Object... args).getStoredAt()``

 ... where screen is some existing Screen object.
-The ```args`` are according to the above specification.
+The ``args`` are according to the above parameter specifications of the two variants.

-The intermediate result of cmdCapture is a ``ScreenImage object``, that holds the image internally as BufferedImage.
+The intermediate result of ``cmdCapture`` is a ``ScreenImage object``, that holds the image internally as BufferedImage (accessible using ``ScreenImage.get()``).

 .. _MultimonitorEnvironments: